santiagobarreda/brms_tools/docs/week-2.md

 > "Based on our model the average f0 produced by adult females in Michigan is likely to be 220 Hz (s.d. = 2.97, 95% CI = 214.4, 226.4).
 However, consistent between-speaker variation averages about 20 Hz (s.d. = 2.24, 95% CI = 16.29, 25.06), meaning that we can expect the average f0 produced by individuals to deviate substantially from 220 Hz.
 Finally, the standard deviation of production error was about 12.5 Hz (s.d. = 0.39, 95% CI = 11.81, 13.34) indicating that the amount of random between speaker variation in production is about half the magnitude of the stable, between-speaker differences in f0.

-I am including the speaker boxplots below because I think this image basically presents the same information as the paragraph above, but in visual form.
+I'm again including the speaker boxplots below because I think this image basically presents the same information as the paragraph above, but in visual form.
 In general, any data relationship or result can be presented in a figure, and the relationships presented in a figure can also be expressed as a mathematical model.

 When you are thinking about the relationships in your data, or that you expect in your data, its a good idea to think: what kind of picture could illustrate this relationship?
 Conversely, if you see a figure of your results that you feel really expresses something interesting about your data you should think, how can these relationships be represented in a model?